LynneKv/AmazingWebsite/index.md

-You can use markdown to add content to you webpage.
+Welcome to Lynne's Floral Design site.

-Here are some highlights of markdown syntax.
+Here you will find lots of good ideas for floral designs suitable for special occasions.

 # Floral Designs
-## For weddings
+## Weddings
 ### Barn weddings

 **bold**